denoland/std/encoding/testdata/jsonc/test262/README.md

-This directory contains the libraries ported from [test262](https://github.com/tc39/test262) organization.
+This directory contains the test codes copied from [test262](https://github.com/tc39/test262) organization.